theobald-software/kb.theobald-software.github.io/content/_xtract-universal/delta-table-extraction.md

 weight: 30
 ---

-This article shows how to load data incrementally from an SAP Table based on date fields.
+The following article shows how to load data incrementally from an SAP Table based on date fields.
-The following example scenarios use the table VBAK (SAP Sales Document Header), which has two date fields: ERDAT for creation date and AEDAT for update date.
+The depicted example scenarios use the table VBAK (SAP Sales Document Header), which has two date fields: ERDAT for creation date and AEDAT for update date.

 ### Extract Data using a Date Parameter

-The following example extracts data that was created or changed after a specific date.
+The depicted example extracts data that was created or changed after a specific date.
 The date is provided as a parameter at runtime.

 1. Create a new Table extraction.